cafasdon/WarrantyDog/README.md

 # OR start development server with hot reload
 npm run dev-server

-# OR start frontend development server
+# OR build and start development environment
 npm run dev
 ```